meilisearch/documentation/reference/api/settings.md

 Reset the ranking rules of an index to their [default value](#default-order).

 ::: tip
-Note that resetting the ranking rules is not the same as removing them.
-To remove a ranking rule, use the [add or replace ranking rules route](#update-ranking-rules).
+Resetting ranking rules is not the same as removing them.
+To remove a ranking rule, use the [update ranking rules endpoint](#update-ranking-rules).
 :::

 #### Path parameters